outpatient US clinical experience

 Although this position is largely clinical, there may be opportunities to take part in projects to improve the practice.
 Examples include creating patient care handouts or informational pages for the practice website, writing case report, and conducting patient surveys.
 Such opportunities, if available, will be presented to the rotator but at the preceptor's discretion.

-Who should consider this rotation: International medical graduates (IMGs) and students seeking hands-on patient care experience in family medicine or pediatrics.
+Who should consider this rotation: International medical graduates (IMGs) and students seeking US clinical experience in family medicine or pediatrics.

 How to obtain a letter of recommendation: The rotator should ask the preceptor for a LOR near the conclusion of the rotation.
 Dr. Desai has provided the physician with guidelines about best practices in letter writing that meet residency program requirements.
 In some cases, the preceptor may ask the rotator to write a letter of recommendation draft.